iagoleal/iagoleal.github.io/README.md

-# Personal site's source code
+# Personal Site's Source Code

 My own [personal website](https://iagoleal.com/).
-There is also a [RSS feed](https://iagoleal.com/rss.xml) for the posts in case you're interested.
+There is also a [RSS feed](https://iagoleal.com/rss.xml) for the posts---in case you're interested.

 The site theme is built upon oxalorg's [sakura-earthly](https://github.com/oxalorg/sakura) theme.

 The font in use is [Montserrat](https://github.com/JulietaUla/Montserrat).

-The math is rendered using [katex](https://katex.org/).

 Build should be as simple as running